JordanMartinez/purescript-cookbook/recipes/CardsHalogen/README.md

 # CardsHalogen

-A Halogen port of the ["Random - Numbers" Elm Example](https://elm-lang.org/examples).
+A Halogen port of the ["Random - Cards" Elm Example](https://elm-lang.org/examples).

 ## Expected Behavior:

 ### Browser

-Shows the current random die roll.
-If the user clicks the "Roll" button, the next result is shown.
+If the user clicks the "Draw" button, a random card will be displayed.
+Note: the Elm example uses a uniform generator whereas this example does not because PureScript does not have an out-of-box uniform generator.